Identifying $\alpha$-cluster configurations in $^{20}$Ne via ultracentral Ne+Ne Collisions

-As a paradigm, the $^{20}$Ne nucleus has a transition feature from mean-field to clustering structure~\cite{Zhou:2019cjz,Zhou:2023vgv,10.1143/PTPS.68.303,PhysRevC.50.795,PhysRevC.52.1840,PhysRevC.83.014302} and it provides a unique opportunity to investigate the interplay between nuclear potential depth, single-nucleon orbital localization, and emergent clustering phenomena, offering critical insights into the quantum-liquid-to-cluster phase transition in finite nuclei~\cite{,ebran_how_2012}.
-The calculations with Antisymmetrized Molecular Dynamics (AMD) model indicate that $\alpha+^{16}$O is a major configuration of the ground-state rotational band of $^{20}$Ne to explain the existence of $K_\pi=0_1^\pm$ rotational band~\cite{10.1143/PTP.40.277}.
+As a touchstone for validating nuclear structure models, the $^{20}$Ne nucleus has a transition feature from mean-field to cluster structure~\cite{Zhou:2019cjz,Zhou:2023vgv,10.1143/PTPS.68.303,PhysRevC.50.795,PhysRevC.52.1840,PhysRevC.83.014302} and it provides a unique opportunity to investigate the interplay between nuclear potential depth, single-nucleon orbital localization, and emergent clustering phenomena, offering critical insights into the quantum-liquid-to-cluster phase transition in finite nuclei~\cite{ebran_how_2012}.
+The calculations with Antisymmetrized Molecular Dynamics (AMD) model indicate that bowling-pin-like $\alpha+^{16}$O is a major configuration of the ground-state rotational band of $^{20}$Ne to explain the existence of $K_\pi=0_1^\pm$ rotational band~\cite{10.1143/PTP.40.277}.
 The cluster structure of $^{20}$Ne gradually changes to the shell-model structure with increasing angular momentum~\cite{10.1143/ptp/93.1.115}.
-From the perspective of the nonlocalized THSR model~\cite{tohsaki_alpha_2001,zhou_nonlocalized_2013,Zhou:2019cjz,Horiuchi:2017cjn}, two clusters are bound together to make nonlocalized motion.
+From the perspective of the nonlocalized THSR model~\cite{tohsaki_alpha_2001,zhou_nonlocalized_2013,Zhou:2019cjz,Horiuchi:2017cjn,PhysRevC.89.034319}, two clusters are bound together to make nonlocalized motion.
 There is no obvious parameter to limit the two clusters from forming a certain deformation.
 Recent theoretical investigations within the Algebraic Collective Model (ACM) have revitalized the hypothesis of the bi-pyramidal configuration in $^{20}$Ne associated with $\mathcal{D}_{3h}$ symmetry (comprising 5$\alpha$ clusters arranged in a bi-pyramid)~\cite{Bijker:2020gbl}.
-On the other hand, from the view of the simple nuclear shell model, the ground state of $^{20}$Ne nucleus tends to exhibit a spherical configuration.
-Therefore, discriminating the structure of $^{20}$Ne can help us understand the mechanism of nuclear structure model transition as the nucleon number evolves.
+On the other hand, from the view of the simple nuclear shell model, the ground state of the $^{20}$Ne nucleus tends to exhibit a spherical configuration.
+Therefore, understanding the competing cluster configurations (e.g., $5\alpha$ vs. $\alpha$+$^{16}$O) in $^{20}$Ne is critical to unravelling how nuclear structure models transition between mean field and cluster-dominated regimes.
+However, experimental investigations through traditional low-energy reactions remain challenging due to limitations such as insufficient sensitivity to cluster configurations and difficulties in isolating reaction pathways.